Menu

 Filmvorführung und Gespräch

-Freitag 2.
-Februar, 19 Uhr
+Freitag, 2.
+Februar 2024, 19 Uhr

 Yalda Afsah, CURRO, 2023

-Friday, 2 February, we warmly invite you to an evening of film screenings by artist and filmmaker Yalda Afsah, the first recipient of the Between Bridges residency, including the Berlin premiere of the single-channel version of her latest film CURRO.
+We warmly invite you to an evening of film screenings by artist and filmmaker Yalda Afsah, the first recipient of the Between Bridges residency, including the Berlin premiere of the single-channel version of her latest film CURRO.
 The screening will be followed by a conversation between Afsah and Viktor Neumann.

 Yalda Afsah investigates how space can be cinematically constructed as her films explore the interface between reality and staging.
 This formal characteristic of Afsah’s work is conceptually mirrored in her recent portraits of human-animal relationships that reveal an ambivalence between care and control, physical strength and broken will, instinct and manipulation.
 Despite their documentary focus, her films and video installations seem to capture symbiotic choreographies on-screen – equally portraying and fictionalising their human and non-human protagonists.